merenlab/merenlab.org/data/micr-obs-future/index.md

 BioSample_to_SRA_accessions_TARA.csv
 ```

-2. Create the sample-txt artifact from that and the files in our 02_FASTA directories
+**2. Create the sample-txt artifact from that and the files in our 02_FASTA directories**

 Now, we create the samples-txt artifact.
-For that we have to account for there being two BioSample_to_SRA_accession_[PROJECT_ACRONYM].csv files in the HOT directory.
+For that we have to account for there being two `BioSample_to_SRA_accession_[PROJECT_ACRONYM].csv` files in the HOT directory.
 Further, anvi'o does not appreciate the use of '-' in sample names, so those will be substituted with '_'.

 Create and run this in the directory above your project directories.
 ```